eshazen/StudentProjects/ME691_Toddler_Camera/NOTES.md

 * What storage?
 Built-in or uSD card or proprietary?

-* WiFi or bluetooth for image download?
+* WiFi or bluetooth for image download or something else?

+* Battery?
+Probably not LiPo due to safety.
+Ideally it is removable, or can even run on disposables (e.g. AA) as an option.